Toledo vs. Middle Tennessee Bahamas Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Middle Tennessee Stats and Trends

-- Middle Tennessee has five wins against the spread in 12 games this year.
+- In Middle Tennessee's 12 games this year, it has five wins against the spread.

-- The Blue Raiders have been underdogs by 10 points or more five times this season and covered the spread once.
+- The Blue Raiders have covered the spread once this season when underdogs by 10 points or more (in five chances).

-- Middle Tennessee's games this season have gone over the total in four out of 11 opportunities (36.4%).
+- Middle Tennessee's games this year have hit the over on four of 11 set point totals (36.4%).

-- Middle Tennessee is 5-0-1 against the spread and 6-1 overall in games when it puts up more than 21.0 points.
+- Middle Tennessee is 5-0-1 against the spread and 6-1 overall in games when it records more than 21.0 points.

-- Middle Tennessee is 3-3-1 against the spread and 3-4 overall when the team piles up more than 342.3 yards.
+- In games that Middle Tennessee piles up more than 342.3 yards, the team is 3-3-1 against the spread and 3-4 overall.

 - This year the Blue Raiders have turned the ball over 20 times, three more than the Rockets' takeaways (17).